Skip to content

 Command Buttons Panel

 Run your go-to terminal commands from a draggable grid in the Explorer.
-Add buttons once, pick how they run (copy + enter, copy only, or dynamic input), and reuse a dedicated terminal.
+Add buttons once, pick how they run (Copy + Enter, Copy only to clipboard, Copy only to terminal, or Dynamic Input), and reuse a dedicated terminal.

 Features